Diamondback Ideal Nymph Fly Rod

 - All Ideal Nymphs we sell will come with a complimentary container of Loon Grafitolin ferule wax.
 We've found that the matte paint on the rods makes the ferules prone to slippage.
 A light application of wax on the male ferules remedies this problem.

-10' 10" 3 weight: This rod is very stiff/powerful overall but has just enough softness in the tip to protect tippet.
-Given it's length, it provides very good reach and allows you to stay further from the fish.
+10' 10" 3 weight: This rod is very stiff/powerful overall.
+I conside it a large trout/big river rod.
+Given its length, it provides very good reach and allows you to stay further from the fish.
 I like this rod a lot for floating the sighter methods where tuck casting is paramount.
-It is also excellent at fishing heavier nymphs and streamers.
+It is good at fishing heavier nymphs and streamers but doesn't load easily with light nymphs.
 It does have swing weight that feels like most 11' 3 weights so I suggest pairing it with a reel that is at 5.5-6.5 oz to provide balance in the cork.
-When I fished it with a lighter reel, I found it more difficult to make quick casts and hooksets and to hold the rod extended.
+When I fished it with a lighter reel, I found it more difficult to make quick casts and hooksets and to hold the rod with my arm extended for longer periods of time.
 With the heavier reel, it fishes much more comfortably.

-10' 10" 2 weight: This rod is my favorite of the bunch for fishing micro leaders on wider rivers where reach is important but loading a cast with light nymphs is still necessary.
+10' 10" 2 weight: This rod good for fishing micro leaders on wider rivers where reach is important but loading a cast with light nymphs is still necessary.
 It has plenty of power to fight large fish.
-So far, I landed a carp of around 7-8 pounds and a rainbow that I taped at 25" on this rod.
+So far, I have landed a carp of around 7-8 pounds and a rainbow that I taped at 25" on this rod.
 The cushion in the tip allowed me to handle both of them on 6x tippet without much trouble.
-It is a very good all around nymphing rod as long as aggressive casts are not mandatory.
-The soft tip does recover slower than the 3 weight as you would expect, so I find I need to wait a bit longer for the rod to unload on my back cast to maintain accuracy.
-This characteristic means that it also performs best in calmer conditions as it is difficult to punch accurate casts into the wind or to tuck cast with authority.
-Given its length, it also performs better when paired with a reel in the 5.5-6 oz range for balance but it does have a bit less swing weight than the 10' 10" 3 weight.
+It is a good all around nymphing rod as long as aggressive casts are not mandatory.
+The soft tip does recover slower than the 3 weight, and the shorter 2 weight.
+I find I need to wait longer for the rod to unload on my back cast to maintain accuracy.
+This characteristic means that this rod also performs best in calmer conditions as it is difficult to punch accurate casts into the wind or to tuck cast with authority.
+Given its length, it performs better when paired with a reel in the 5.5-6 oz range for balance, but it does have a bit less swing weight than the 10' 10" 3 weight.

 10' 1 weight: This rod is a ton of fun for small water.
 I compared it to a couple of 10' 1 weights that other friends have, and it has a lot more power in the lower end of the rod but still has a lot of cushion in the upper half of the rod.
 It protects light tippet very well and makes smaller fish a lot of fun on the line.
 It loads really well with lighter nymphs and propels them without a lot of effort.
 It does lack hook setting authority compared to the stiffer and longer models so it is not a great choice if you fish a lot of larger heavier wire nymphs and streamers.
 Similar to the 10' 2 weight, it doesn't need a lot of weight to balance it and a reel over 4 oz will probably do the job.